-Protests erupt again in Iran after admission of plane strike
+Protests erupt again in Iran after military admits it hit plane

 Britain said its ambassador in Iran had been briefly detained on Saturday, which Iranian media said was because he was inciting protests.
 Some lawmakers said the envoy should leave Iran before being ejected, media reported.

-Condemning the arrest, British Foreign Secretary Dominic Raab said Iran “can continue its march toward pariah status ... or take steps to de-escalate tensions and engage in a diplomatic path forwards.”
+Condemning the arrest, British Foreign Secretary Dominic Raab said Iran “can continue its march towards pariah status ... or take steps to de-escalate tensions and engage in a diplomatic path forwards.”

 Protests inside Iran followed a build-up of tension between Iran and the United States, which withdrew from Tehran’s nuclear pact with world powers in 2018 and then toughened up sanctions.